Latest Changes to Humanitarian Parole Programs, including Private Sponsorship Programs

 What’s the latest on U4U?

 As of Jan.
-28, 2025, DHS has paused the Uniting for Ukraine program.
+28, 2025, DHS has paused the Uniting for Ukraine (U4U) program.
 The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.

-The March 21 DHS notice for CHNV termination does not apply to individuals who arrived in the U.S. through U4U; however, recent reports suggest the government may also terminate humanitarian parole status for this population.
-Individuals who arrived through U4U and do not have another status or a pending application for another status, such as TPS or asylum, should seek professional legal counsel and apply for alternative legal status, if eligible.
+The March 25th DHS notice of CHNV termination does not apply to individuals who arrived in the U.S. through U4U; however, recent reports suggest the government may also terminate humanitarian parole status for this population.
+View our humanitarian parole explainer page for more information and resources.

 What happens to my pending application or approved sponsorship if the newcomer hasn’t arrived yet?

-With the end of the CHNV program, pending applications or approved sponsorships for newcomers that have not arrived will not be processed.
+With the pause of the U4U program and the end of the CHNV program, pending applications or approved sponsorships for newcomers that have not arrived will not be processed.

-The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.
+The programs are not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.
 We are closely monitoring official updates and will share further information as it becomes available.

-If you have additional questions about a specific case, you can ask your congressional representatives to follow up directly with USCIS on your behalf.
-Use our sponsor and Welcomer guide for information on how.
+If you have questions about a specific case, you can ask your congressional representatives to follow up directly with USCIS on your behalf.
+Use our guide for information on how.

 JOIN OUR WELCOMING COMMUNITY